Green Day and other acts cancel Russian concerts

 Share:

-Since Russian forces invaded Ukraine, many in the world have come together to protest the action.
+Since Russian forces invaded Ukraine, many have come together to protest the action.

 That includes artists who were scheduled to perform in Russia.

-The following is a list of musicians who have canceled their shows:
+The following is a list of musicians who have cancelled their shows:

 GREEN DAY

-On Sunday they announced on their verified Instagram account that they were canceling.
+On Sunday, the band announced on its verified Instagram account that it was cancelling.

 "We are aware that this moment is not about stadium rock shows, it's so much bigger than that," their posted statement read.
 "But we also know that rock and roll is forever and we feel confident there will be a time and a place for us to return in the future.
 Refunds available at the point of purchase.
 Stay safe."